 Things to Consider Before You Buy

 Read the terms of a drop coverage offer very carefully.
-Some terms have clauses that exclude "accidental droppage" (i.e. out of someone's hands as opposed to one of the x-ray unit's trays) and many of them only cover a portion of the DR panel’s cost.
+Some terms have clauses that exclude "accidental droppage" (i.e. out of someone's hands as opposed to one of the X-ray unit's trays) and many of them only cover a portion of the DR panel’s cost, though deductibles are negotiable.
 Think about adding your DR panel as a rider to your hospital or imaging center’s insurance policy.
 This will frequently offer more protection at a lower premium.
 Whatever you learn as you evaluate coverage options and their reimbursement and replacement details, it's a good idea to have some form of coverage on your DR panel should the "dreaded XYZ" occur.

 We would love to hear about your experience with the benefits and potential drawbacks of drop coverage.
-And, if you’re considering upgrading your analog X-ray room or converting from CR to DR, we’re here to help.
+And, if you’re considering upgrading your analog X-ray room, we’re here to help.